 A woman in a white dress walked into the lavatory.
 She pulled a small, pink powder case from her handbag and also began to dab at her face.
 Perhaps she was here for her own event, Ama thought.
 Indeed the lavatory had assumed the character of a bridal room.
 It even had some flower vases.

 Looking at the mirror, she imagined the withering look on Mrs Tuoyo's face had she been there to see her.
-What would she say, for instance, if Ama told her: "Mother, do you know that I was introduced to Tosan only about two months ago?
-Do you know that we have been speaking over the telephone for most of that time?
+What would she say, for instance, if Ama told her: "Mother, do you know I was introduced to Tosan only about two months ago?
+Do you know we have been speaking over the telephone for most of that time?
 And that we only met each other for the first time three weeks ago?
-Do you know that we are about to get married today?"
+Do you know we are about to get married today?"

 Well, Ama could not conceive of telling Mrs Tuoyo; she simply would not believe it.
 She would throw a tantrum, Ama knew that.
 The once beautiful face which had creased in recent years would become even uglier with passionate hate.
 It was hard to come up with any reasonable excuse for what she was about to do.
-Even harder was the task of herding off the gossip that was sure to follow among her friends and relatives.
-She knew it was suspected that this impromptu journey was with a view to finding a man.
+Even harder was the task of herding off the gossip sure to follow among her friends and relatives.
+She knew it was suspected this impromptu journey was with a view to finding a man.
 Perhaps it would always be the way they would see it, "Ama dashed off to London to marry a stranger without informing anyone."
 She shrank inwardly in dismay at this harsh view of herself by the same people who until recently had been close to her.
 But contrition, the knowledge of having behaved so insensitively, and obstinacy seethed through her.
 Mrs Tuoyo had had many hopes for her only daughter: the wedding announcement in the national newspaper, complete with all the family names; the lavish party, with Mrs Tuoyo's friends in attendance; the gifts and well-wishes that would come pouring in from all corners of the earth... those hopes were her failure.
 In all the time Mrs Tuoyo had expressed those wishes, Ama had obliged to everything.
 Never once had she interjected or said, "No mother."
 Her opinion was never considered important.
-One might suppose that she had passed the time in her life when Mrs Tuoyo's wishes and ambitions were paramount, or that she had gratified them as far as she was likely to do.
-Perhaps this event, as incongruous as it appeared to be, was the No that had been seething in her these past years.
+One might suppose she had passed the time in her life when Mrs Tuoyo's wishes and ambitions were paramount, or that she had gratified them as far as she was likely to do.
+Perhaps this event, as incongruous as it appeared to be, was the No seething in her these past years.

 Her telephone rang.
 It was Tosan.
 When she took the call, Ama was silent and censorious.